Among the Nation's Best for Ear, Nose & Throat

 U.S.News & World Report has named Jefferson among the best hospitals in the nation for ENT.

-If you are experiencing tinnitus, you may experience stress and disruption of your daily work and/or home life.
+Tinnitus may cause stress and disruption of daily work and/or home life.
 These symptoms can lead to or exacerbate medical conditions such as anxiety, depression, sleep disturbance, and emotional distress.
 Often described as "ringing in the ears," tinnitus affects as many as 50 million people in the United States.

 The Jefferson Balance and Hearing Center is well prepared to help you manage your tinnitus and take back control of your life.
-To schedule an appointment for a hearing test and to meet with an otolaryngologist, please call our office at 215-955-6760.
+To schedule an appointment, please call our office at 215-955-6760